zslwyuan/LLVM-9.0-Learner-Tutorial/Implementations/HI_NoDirectiveTimingResourceEvaluation/README.md

 will inquiry the map variables to get the result of timing and resource.

 Besides, the chaining of operations for DSP utilization is considered.

+The memory hazard is not considered in this pass.
+The hazard is considered in HI_WithDirectiveTimingResourceEvaluation.
+This detection relies on SCEV.